Content Marketing Is Dead: 2017 Is All About Storytelling

 Some amazing examples of storytelling in business can be seen in this article from GlobalCopyWriting.com, which explains why storytelling is so essential for content marketing.
 It provides some quick case studies and a lot of theory behind why this works.

 Search terms are also becoming more conversational, thanks, in part, to voice automated assistants like Apple’s Siri.
-As more people speak their search commands to Siri and her Android equivalent, the more long tail keywords will sound like conversation.
+As more people speak their search commands to Siri and her Android equivalent, the more long tail keywords will sound like a conversation.
 You can set up your content for the future by doing a little bit of both with your content.

 When you start to craft your posts, think like a journalist to find what the real interest in your subject is.
 What do you have to say about the topic that is meaningful and different than the similar content out there?
 How does that relate to your company or brand’s mission and values?
 How can you talk about that like it is a journey, appreciating little insights along the way?
 This is essential to your success in the current content wave.